Your First Visit at RCSD: What to Expect

 Patient History - Getting to Know You

-At the beginning of your appointment, the healthcare professional will inquire about your general health and your eye health history.
-This information helps them tailor their approach to your specific needs and concerns.
+At the beginning of your appointment, the RCSD team will inquire about your general health and your eye health history.
+This information helps us tailor our approach to your specific needs and concerns.

 Vision Testing - Unveiling Clarity

 You'll undergo a vision test where you'll read from an eye chart.
 This test assesses your visual function, ensuring that your eyes are working optimally to provide you with clear sight.